 For MSPs, SpamTitan´s spam filters for incoming mail provide unmatched email security for your customers and make anti-spam solutions profitable – for you and for your customers.
 Both SpamTitan Gateway and SpamTitan Cloud protect your network from rogue or hacked customers, and both are available in white label format for rebranding, with an extensive API set available for integration with third-party management products.

 We believe that the best way to evaluate an incoming mail spam filter is to trial it in your own environment.
-Consequently, we invite you to trial SpamTitan free for thirty days.
-Our offer consists of a fully-enabled incoming mail spam filter, technical and customer support, and no obligation on you to purchase a license once your thirty-day trial period has ended.
+Consequently, we invite you to trial SpamTitan email security free for fourteen days.
+Our offer consists of a fully-enabled incoming mail spam filter, technical and customer support, and no obligation on you to purchase a license once your fourteen-day trial period has ended.